 Am I eligible to foster?

-- you need to be at least 21 years old
+- Be at least 21 years old.

-You can be married, single, in a same sex relationship or not met a partner yet.
+You can be married, single, in a same-sex relationship or not met a partner yet.
 If you are in a relationship you need to have lived together for a minimum of 2 years.

-If you smoke e-cigarettes Staffordshire County Council will not see this as a reason to preclude you as a potential foster carer, purely on this basis.
-Your use of e-cigarettes will be assessed in the initial visit, as well as during the full prospective adopter assessment.
+If you smoke e-cigarettes, Foster for Staffordshire will not see this as a reason to preclude you as a potential foster carer, purely on this basis.
+Your use of e-cigarettes will be assessed in the initial visit, as well as during the full prospective foster carer assessment.

 Fostering can be a challenge but when you foster with us you’re not only helping a local child you’re making a difference to your local community.

 Whatever your race, culture, gender, or relationship status the one thing you need to be able to offer is a stable and caring home.